 This connection, however, appears to be much weaker or absent in Asian upper eyelids.
 When the eye opens, instead of getting lifted as one compact unit, the orbicularis muscle and the skin simply slides down over the lid, forming a smooth exterior with no crease visible.
 Not all Asian eyelids have this same type of physical anatomy; in fact, there are many anatomical differences in the various Asian subgroups as well.

 Because Asian eyelids can be quite complex in their anatomy, Oculofacial plastic surgeon Dr. Amiya Prasad recommends Asian eyelid surgery (or Asian blepharoplasty).
 It is important to approach such cases with finesse—especially when dealing with the typical epicanthal fold that lies in front of the eye—so that proper rejuvenation does not mar its natural beauty.
 One of the most frequent mistakes that plastic surgeons make is “Americanizing” or “Europeanizing” Asian eyelids, which often results in a very unnatural appearance.

-Types of Asian Eyelid Surgery
+Asian Eyelid Surgery Techniques